 Many of these accreditations are universally recognized within the policing community and SPS is no different.
 The SPS will reserve the right to assess these skills though an established criteria developed by the SPS.

 No. As is the case with most municipal police agencies, SPS does not have a Corporal rank.
-Current Corporals are invited to apply for Sergeant or Constable roles, depending on their experience, skill set and career goals.
+However, Corporals with a specialized skill set may be considered for a Sergeant position in exceptional circumstances, with Surrey Police Union consultation and approval.

 Pension and Seniority

 SPS participates in the BC Municipal Pension Plan, one of the largest pension plans in Canada.
-Although we cannot provide pension advice, we have assembled general information for applicants, including RCMP members with federal pensions, who may wish to join SPS.
+You can find more information regarding your pension's transferability, as well as additional information on our Collective Agreement and Pension Information.
 If you currently work for a municipal department within BC your membership continues.
 For those from the RCMP or from municipal departments outside BC, you will be enrolled in the BC Municipal Pension Plan on the first day of your employment with SPS.

 At SPS, we believe it’s important to recognize the service of our new, experienced members.
 To honour your past service, you will be presented with a service pin which will have a bar for every ten years of your service.
 The level of vacation leave that you receive at SPS will also be determined by your years of recognized policing service.